Canop/bounded-cache/readme.md

 Gotchas :

-* if the logic of your application is based on time-to-leave and bounded memory isn't a requirement, this isn't for you
+* if the logic of your application is firstly based on time-to-leave and bounded memory isn't a requirement, this isn't for you
 * the implementation doesn't guarantee a removal of entries based on TTL, least recently accessed entry is the main criterium (it does guarantee get or peek don't return an expired value, though)
-* as said precedently, it's not even released, so obviously you should *not* use it...

 ## Quick Start